07akioni/treemate/README.md

 #### `TreeMate.getChild(key)`

-Get the first not `diabled` child node of the `key`'s corresponding node.
+Get the first not `disabled` child node of the `key`'s corresponding node.
 In the traverse process, the `group | ignored` node itself will be dismissed.
 If node doesn't exist, return `null`.

 #### `TreeNode.getPrev(options?)`